Codin-Nerds/Neutron-Bot/CONTRIBUTING.md

 1. **No force-pushes** or modifying the Git history in any way.
 2. If you have direct access to the repository **Create a branch for your changes** and create a pull request for that branch.
 If not, create a branch on a for of the repository and create a pull request from there.
-   * It's common practice for repository to reject direct pushes to `master`, so make branching a habit!
+   * It's common practice for repository to reject direct pushes to `main`, so make branching a habit!
    * If PRing from your own fork, **ensure that "Allow edits from maintainers" is checked**.
 This gives permission for maintainers to commit changes directly to your fork, speeding up the review process.
 3. **Adhere to the prevailing code style** which we enforce using [`flake8`](https://flake8.pycqa.org/en/latest/index.html) and [`pre-commit`](https://pre-commit.com/).
    * Run `flake8` and `pre-commit` against your code before you push it.